 The c-Andromedids (CAN) were discovered by Sirko Molau and Juergen Rendtel using video data from the IMO network.
 Activity from this source is seen from June 21 through July 28 with maximum activity occurring on July 12.
-The radiant currently lies at 01:56 (029) +47, which places it on the Andromeda/Perseus border, 6 degrees north of the famous 2nd magnitude double star known as Almach (gamma Andromedae A).
-This area of the sky is best seen during the last dark hour before dawn when the radiant lies highest in the eastern sky.
+The radiant currently lies at 02:20 (035) +49, which places it in northeastern Andromeda.
+The nearest star of note would be 4th magnitude theta Persei, which lies 4 degrees east of the radiant.
+This area of the sky is best seen during the last dark hour before dawn when the radiant lies highest in the northeastern sky.
 Observers in the northern hemisphere are better situated to view this activity as the radiant rises much higher in the sky before dawn compared to southern latitudes.
 Current rates would be less than 1 per hour no matter your location.
-With an entry velocity of 57 km/sec., the average meteor from this source would be of medium-swift velocity.
+With an entry velocity of 57 km/sec., the average meteor from this source would be of swift velocity.

 The July chi Arietids (JXA) were discovered by two investigating teams in Europe using video data from European video Meteor Network Database (EDMOND), SonotaCo, 2013; and CMN, 2013.
 Activity from this stream is seen from June 26 through July 22 with maximum activity occurring on July 7.
-The radiant currently lies at 02:07 (032) +07, which places it in extreme northwestern Cetus, 2 degrees southwest of the 4th magnitude star known as xi1 Ceti.
+The radiant currently lies at 02:20 (035) +09, which places it in northwestern Cetus, 1 degree northeast of the 4th magnitude star known as xi1 Ceti.
 This area of the sky is best seen during the last dark hour before dawn when the radiant lies highest in the eastern sky.
 Current rates are expected to be less than 1 no matter your location.
-With an entry velocity of 68 km/sec., the average meteor from this source would be of swift velocity.
+With an entry velocity of 69 km/sec., the average meteor from this source would be of swift velocity.

-As seen from the mid-northern hemisphere (45N) one would expect to see approximately 6 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
+Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
+All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
+Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
+As seen from the mid-northern hemisphere (45N) one would expect to see during this period approximately 9 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
 Evening rates would be near 2 per hour.
-As seen from the tropical southern latitudes (25S), morning rates would also be near 6 per hour as seen from rural observing sites and 2 per hour during the evening hours.
-Locations between these two extremes would see activity between the listed figures.
-Morning rates are reduced during this period due to moonlight.
+As seen from the tropical southern latitudes (25S), morning rates would be near 7 per hour as seen from rural observing sites and 2 per hour during the evening hours.
+Locations between these two extremes would see activity between these listed figures.
+Evening rates are reduced due to moonlight.